zzafar5/LibraryOrganization/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > this process.
 Therefore, the first question is what skills did you pick up
 > through this process?

 Through this project, I definitely picked up a lot of technical skills like writing JUnit tests without relying on a reference implementation.
-I also completed most of this project very last minute so I think it taught me how to work under pressure.
+I also completed most of this project last minute (semester got stressful) so I think it taught me how to work in a time crunch while maintaining good work.

 > The follow-up question is: could you rephrase these skills you picked up
 > as bullet points that you could put on a resume?
 Try it below.